neuschaefer/reform-handbook/src/source/quickstart.rst

 Step 2: Turn On
 ---------------
 Insert the included SD card into the slot on the left hand side of the device.
+(TODO: illustration)

 .. image:: _static/illustrations/5t-callouts.png